tbrunetti/PCA_QC/README.md

 A way to look at whether the first 10 or n PCs in your dataset correlate with any measured metadata metrics

 Can be used with almost any continuous data matrix that has corresponding metadata.
 Primarily built for use with RNA-seq data.
 Run can be performed on a local standard copmuter; no HPC required.
+If running on HPC, please use in interactive mode.

 ## Required R libraries
 * factoextra